tarsojabbes/observability-nodejs/README.md

 Testing purpose application on how to instrumentate NodeJS services for Observability using OpenTelemetry SDK

-Disclaimer: TypeScript must be installed!
+Disclaimer: Docker, NodeJS and TypeScript must be installed!

 ### How to Run